an0nh4x0r/cowin-cracker/README.md

 Once vaccine is available you'll the first to get the alert.

-Donate me a coffee or pizza if this script helps you in getting vaccinated against corona virus. email me at - swappp7singh@gmail.com for donation.
+Donate me a coffee or pizza if this script helps you in getting vaccinated against corona virus.

+Email me at - swappp7singh@gmail.com for donation.